O1ahmad/basic-service/README.md

 # Ansible Role 🔗 Basic-Service

-Configure and operate a basic service: running anything from cypto blockchain clients to the vast array of cloud-native services
+Configure and operate a basic cloud-native service: running anything from cypto blockchain clients to the vast array of Apache, CNCF and beyond services.

 ## Requirements

 [Docker SDK](https://docker-py.readthedocs.io/en/stable/) for Python (for Python 2.6 support, use the deprecated `docker-py` library instead) or installation of the `docker` engine.

-## Role Variables
+## Vars

 |       var       |                        description                         |     default      |
 | :-------------: | :--------------------------------------------------------: | :--------------: |